synchealth/handbook/content/handbook/Benefits.md

 - Health Savings Accounts

-All dental, vision and health forms should be submitted directly to the talent team upon hiring for enrollment to occur.
+All dental, vision and health forms should be submitted directly via Employee Navigator upon hiring for enrollment to occur.

 Any changes to personal data, including dependent information, needs to be communicated promptly to the talent team to avoid interruptions in benefit involvement.